tbuttler/spring-core-cert-notes-4.2/Spring Core Certification Notes 4.2.md

 - @Before("expression")

 #### After returning
-- Executes after successful target method invocation
-- If advice throws an exception, target is not called
+- Executes only after successful target method invocation: if target bean throws an exception, advice is not called
 - Return value of target method can be injected to the annotated method using `returning` param
 - @AfterReturning(value="expression", returning="paramName")
 ```java